12 Uses for Epsom Salt

 If you have lawn pests and you're looking for natural insect control, consider turning to Epsom salt.
 A spray solution on the lawn can control insects without damaging the grass, and it's totally nontoxic.
 Dry sprinkled Epsom salt will also deter slugs and snails.

-Some plants like tons of food, especially roses.
-Work some Epsom salt into the soil around them to keep them happy, especially during blooming season, when you want them producing beautiful, long-lasting flowers.
-Palm trees and tomatoes are also big fans of Epsom salt!
+Some plants, especially roses, like tons of food.
+Work a little Epsom salt into their soil to keep them happy, particularly during blooming season, when you want them producing beautiful, long-lasting flowers.
+Palm trees and tomatoes are also great fans of Epsom salt!

 6. Weed control

-Kat Davis-Moran tried this one so we didn't have to: a solution of Epsom salt, vinegar, and Dawn works like a treat for eliminating weeds without introducing toxins to the garden.
-So next time you're talking to your Miami landscaper about weeds, keep this one in mind.
+Kat Davis-Moran tried this one so we didn't have to: a solution of Epsom salt, vinegar, and Dawn dish soap works like a dream for eliminating weeds without introducing toxins to the garden.
+So next time you consult a landscaper about a weed problem, keep this one in mind.
 Thanks for testing, and for passing on the tip, Kat!

 7. Creating fake snow and frost for craft projects